-CONSUMER SAFETY AND INSUR-ANCE: SFO requires TNCs to list the City and County of San Francisco as an additional insured on the TNC operator's certificate of insurance.
+CONSUMER SAFETY AND INSURANCE: SFO requires TNCs to list the City and County of San Francisco as an additional insured on the TNC operator's certificate of insurance.

-ACCOUNTABILITY.
-PERMITTING AND ADMINISTRATION FEES: Permit conditions for all commercial ground transportation modes, including TNCs, includes the payment of per-trip fees.
+ACCOUNTABILITY, PERMITTING AND ADMINISTRATION FEES: Permit conditions for all commercial ground transportation modes, including TNCs, includes the payment of per-trip fees.
 These fees are set annually based on a cost recovery model and are currently \$3.80 per trip for TNCs.
 In 2016, the Airport collected \$21,817,219 in TNC fee revenue from a total of 5,709,336 trips-a 75% increase from 2015.
-40 ACCOUNTABILITY AND REPORTING REQUIREMENTS: The Airport requires TNCs to submit trip activity records monthly as supporting documentation for their trip fees.
+39 supporting documentation for their trip fees.
 TNCs must also provide real-time TNC vehicle activity, as tracked by their drivers' TNC apps, to the Airport's tracking system.
 The Airport's TNC permit requires TNC drivers to keep their apps open for the entire time they are on Airport premises.
-A 'ping' is sent when a TNC vehicle enters the geo-fenced space; another 'ping' occurs when a passenger is dropped off; a third ping occurs when a passenger is picked up; and a final 'ping' occurs when the TNC vehicle exits the Airport premises.
+A 'ping' is sent when a TNC vehicle enters the reoffended space; another 'ping' occurs when a passenger is dropped off; a third ping occurs when a passenger is picked up; and a final 'ping' occurs when the TNC vehicle exits the Airport premises.